Loading Events

 Kingston Point Sit

 Team CoCo Puffs will bird from Harrison Point looking out over Kingston Point Lagoon, the mouth of the Rondout, and down river while tallying new spring arrivals and doing so with a vengeance.
-Aside from hoping to regain bragging rights the CoCo Puffs will also bird to purchase specially designed new optics for use by young naturalists.
+Aside from hoping to regain bragging rights the CoCo Puffs will also bird to help one of our favorite young birders, Zade Pacetti to attend Camp Chiricahua for youth birding in Arizona.

 Nyquist-Harcourt Sit

 Please contact Dixon Onderdonk (dixononderdonk@gmail.com ) if you’d like to help.
-The Thorn Thrashers will bird to support JBNHS’ newest initiatives (like the assembly of Naturalist Backpacks for last year’s recipient the Olive Free Library or the preserve’s kestrel box).
+The Thorn Thrashers will bird to purchase specially designed binoculars for young birders and to be used on JBNHS field trips.
+The Thrashers efforts in the past provided the assembly of Naturalist Backpacks for last year’s recipient the Olive Free Library and the preserve’s kestrel box.

 New Location for a Sit?